paviudes/chflow/README.md

 # chflow
 This package is intended to be used for studying the response of different quantum error correction schemes on various types of quantum noise processes.
 In order to gauge the response of a scheme, we perform numerical simulations of a quantum (stabilizer) error correcting scheme over a noise model and study different measures of noise strength for a qubit.
 As an example, the following plot produced by `chflow` describes the [fidelity](https://github.com/paviudes/chflow/wiki/Measures-of-noise-strength) of a logical qubit [error corrected](https://github.com/paviudes/chflow/wiki/Running-Simulations#running-simulations) for [coherent errors](https://github.com/paviudes/chflow/wiki/Quantum-channels#predefined-channels) \(rotations about Z-axis\) as a function of the angle of the over rotation error.

-For any stabilizer error correction scheme, `chflow` tracks the _flow of a quantum channel_ -- evolution of from a physical noise process to the _effective quantum channel_ that affects the underlying logical information encompassing quantum error correction steps.
+For any stabilizer error correction scheme, `chflow` tracks the _flow of a quantum channel_ -- evolution from a physical noise process to the _effective quantum channel_ that affects the underlying logical information encompassing quantum error correction steps.

 More about quantum error correction with various noise processes can be learnt from [arXiv:1711.04736](https://arxiv.org/abs/1711.04736) and [Phys.
 Rev. A 95, 042332](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.95.042332).